benbossc/R-Webscraping/README.md

 ## [12]  Wind speed
 ## [13]    2.7 m/s (6 mph)
 ```

+# Q1
+Try creating a new dataframe named sidebarValues that containts extracted values from the side bar.
+HINT: What label do these fall under?
+Use your web browser's "inspect" function to find out...

+# Indexed List
+What is an index list?
+An index list is a list of the items in a list based on their position.
+For example, in the list ```, Latest time, 2018-10-08 09:10:00, Net Radiation, ... ``` Latest time is in the second ([2]) index position, 2018-10-08 09:10:00 is [3], and so on.
+NOTE: In the R/RStudio scripting language, index position counting starts at one (1).
+This is different than other programming languages like Python where counting starts at zero (0).

 # Save the Values as Individual Variables
 We’re going to save the values that we want from the previous list as individual variables